Final FRCA SOE

 Application closing date

 Reasonable adjustments: Any applicant who has a physical or mental disability, specific learning difficulty (SpLD) or on-going or fluctuating medical condition may be entitled to reasonable adjustments.
-When applying online, check the ‘I have a disability’ and ‘I require exam adjustment’ boxes .
+To apply for reasonable adjustments, please complete the relevant section on the online examination application form.
+Applicants requiring reasonable adjustments should book as early as possible to ensure that there is sufficient time to put in place any specific requirements.
 For more information on reasonable adjustments, please refer to the Examination Regulations.

 Tax deductibility.
 The College and faculties are aware that trainees who sit examinations as part of a training programme can claim tax relief on their exam fees.
 Whilst in a training programme trainees can also claim tax relief on membership fees.
 Please visit HMRC for further information on how to claim.